Skaant/motifs-js/README.md

 **Words and their relations.**

 [KAMIS](#kami) are words, in a context.
+`kami.js` is a language made of KAMIS that you can extend by adding KAMIS and relations between them.

 By connecting them, you create powerful softwares, databases and knowledges.